dexterfloreza/dexterfloreza/README.md

 ### Hi there 👋
 My name is Dexter Ryan Floreza.
-I am a third-year computer engineering student at Toronto Metropolitan University in Toronto, Canada.
+I am a computer engineering student at Toronto Metropolitan University in Toronto, Canada.

 😄 Pronouns: He/Him